 Parkinson's Toolkit: NPF now offers a new website with information and guidance for clinicians providing evidence-based care to patients with PD, and a reference for medications, symptoms, and terms used in PD.
 You can access the site from your computer or from your mobile device, and there are iPhone and Android apps to help you do it.
 The toolkit isn’t designed to replace the great scientific and clinical references out there, but rather to give quick answers to common questions and to help you better use other materials.
 Also, most sections include educational materials for patients and family members, and this may be the fastest way to find those resources.

 Educating Health Care Professionals: NPF trains health care professionals in "best practices" for Parkinson's disease.
-Since its inception, NPF's signature Allied Team Training for Parkinson (ATTP) program has trained over 1,200 medical professionals.
-This five-day intensive training includes both classroom and clinical training to promote a comprehensive, multi-disciplinary approach to patient care.
+Since its inception, NPF's signature Allied Team Training for Parkinson (ATTP) program has trained 1,688 medical professionals.
+This three-and-a-half-day intensive training includes both classroom and clinical training to promote a comprehensive, multi-disciplinary approach to patient care.

 Professional Education Webinars: NPF and the Georgia Statewide Area Health Education Centers (AHEC) Network have collaborated with care experts in the field of Parkinson’s, to produce live webcasts of educational seminars for CME credit.
 Recent topics include ‘Sexuality and Parkinson’s Disease’ and ‘How to Deliver the Diagnosis with a Dose of Hope.’
 Both sessions are taught by health care professionals and experts in Parkinson’s disease, and both are archived for future reference and continue to be available for CME credit for a limited time.

 Annual Center Leadership Conference: The NPF Center Leadership Conference is an annual meeting where Centers of Excellence and Care Centers collaborate and discuss existing and new studies, research and clinical trials about Parkinson's disease.